junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He checks through the curtained window, wondering if the owner is in the house now.

-He raises a hand, the front door opens before he reaches it.
+He raises a hand, the front door opens before the knuckles reaches it.

 "Dean Winchester."
 The woman regards him, a small smile showing.